fengyunhe/fengyunhe/README.md

-- 👋 Hi, I’m @fengyunhe
+- 👋 Hi, I’m Yan
-- 👀 I’m interested in ...
+- 👀 I’m interested in use code to complete works to instead manually
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to be a excelent worker
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on build a product to make money
-- 📫 How to reach me ...
+- 📫 You can connect me by WeChat `yangyan890328`

 <!---
 fengyunhe/fengyunhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.